-The options vest over a five-year period as follows: 1⁄2 after three years, 3⁄4 after four years, and 100% after five years of the date of grant.
-Options expire after ten years after the original grant.
+The options vest over i) a five-year period as follows: 1⁄2 after three years, 1⁄2 after four years, and 100% after five years of the date of grant or ii) a three-year period as follows: 1⁄2 after one year, 1⁄2 after two years and 100% after three years from the date of grant if performance criteria predetermined by senior management are met.
+Options expire after 10 years.
 This long-term horizon discourages individuals from taking excessive risks that could cause participants to lose the shareholding value accumulated since the award.